KonnorRogers/asset_mapper/README.md

   # Where the manifest files can be found on the host machine
   config.manifest_files = ["public/asset_manifest.json"]
   config.asset_host = "/"

+  # Do not cache the manifest in testing or in development.
+  config.cache_manifest = !(Rails.env.development? || Rails.env.testing?)
 end

 manifest = AssetMapper.manifest